Cantonese Pork Knuckles with Ginger and Vinegar

-Today, Cantonese Pork Knuckles with Ginger and Vinegar (猪脚姜, pronounced jyū geuk gēung in Cantonese or zhū jiǎo jiāng in Mandarin) may not be the most well-known dish.
+Cantonese Pork Knuckles with Ginger and Vinegar (猪脚姜, pronounced jyū geuk gēung in Cantonese or zhū jiǎo jiāng in Mandarin) may not be the most well-known dish to the kids these days.

 However, as recently as a generation ago, it was a must-have postpartum dish for new moms.
-Many of you have requested that we cover this traditional recipe on the blog, and we’ve finally answered the call.
+Many of you have requested that we cover this traditional recipe on the blog, and we’ve finally answered the call!

 The Anatomy of a Dish